shafr/shafr.github.io/_posts/audiobooks/2015-10-27-jack-reacher-series.md

+* 'Four types of people join the military,' he said.
+'First, for people like me, it's a family trade.
+Second, there are patriots, eager to serve their country.
+Third, there are people who just need a job.
+And fourth, there are people who want to kill other people.
+The military is the only place where it's legal to do that.
+James Barr was the fourth type.
+Deep down he thought it would be fun to kill.'

+* Rule one, be on your feet and ready.
+Rule two, show them what they're messing with.
+Rule three, identify the ringleader.
+There were five guys.
+Any five guys will have one ringleader, two enthusiastic followers, and two reluctant followers.
+Put the ringleader down, and both of the keen sidekicks, and it's over.
+It never gets worse than three-on-one.
+Rule four: The ringleader is the one who moves first.
+Because, rule five: Never back off.
+But, rule six: Don't break the furniture.
+Break furniture in a bar, and the owner starts thinking about his insurance policy, and insurance companies require police reports, and a patrolman's first instinct is to throw everyone in jail and sort it out later.
+Which generally means: Blame it on the stranger

+* Rule eight: Assess and evaluate.
+The big guy was round and smooth and heavy, like a bull seal.
+Maybe ten years out of high school.
+An unbroken nose, no scar tissue on his brows, no misshapen knuckles.
+Therefore, not a boxer.
+Probably just a linebacker.
+So he would fight like a wrestler.
+He would be a guy who wants you on the ground.

+* He was an object of study for Mason and Niebuhr.
+Maybe the subject of future academic papers, even fame and reputation.
+Maybe he was a condition waiting to be named.
+Barr's Syndrome.
+Same for Alan Danuta.
+Maybe to him the whole thing was a Supreme Court precedent waiting to be argued.
+A textbook chapter.
+A law school class.
+Indiana versus Barr.
+Barr versus the United States.
+They were all investing in a man they had never even seen.

+* People like to use computer metaphors now, but that's all wrong.
+It's not about hard drives and random access memory.
+The brain is entirely organic.
+It's like throwing a bag of apples down the stairs.
+Some bruise, some don't.

+* The tired thirty-year-old doctor on the sixth floor of the county hospital was finishing up his afternoon rounds.
+He had left James Barr for last.
+Partly because he wasn't expecting any dramatic change in his condition, and partly because he didn't care anyway.
+Looking after sick thieves and swindlers was bad enough, but looking after a mass-murderer was absurd.
+Doubly absurd, because straight after Barr was on his feet he was going to be laid back down on a gurney and some other doctor was going to come in and kill him.
+But ethical obligations are hard to ignore.
+As is habit.
+As is duty, and routine, and structure.

 # 61 Hours
 This one was just great.
 Awesome detective - drug deals, bikers, prison breaks, witness protetion.
 Everything that I like from Jack Reacher in one place.
 5/5.